gitops-architecture/aks/README.md

 # Create an Azure Kubernetes Service (AKS) Cluster using Tekton

-This repo contains ssome ample Tekton manifests (a Task and a Taskrun) for provisioning an AKS cluster named as _gitops-aks_ in a Azure resource group called _gitops-ask_rg_.
+There are many ways in which you can provision an AKS cluster.
+For instance, you can use Azure Cli, or use powershell script along with Azure Resource Manager (ARM) Templates, or use a configuration tool such as Terraform, to name a few.
+In this repo, we will demonstrate how to use Tekton Pipelines object, a Task and a Taskrun to create an AKS cluster named as _gitops-aks_ in a Azure resource group called _gitops-ask_rg_.

 **Prerequisites**
-This repo assumes you have installed [Tekton Pipelines](https://github.com/tektoncd/pipeline) and optionally, [Tekton Dashboard](https://github.com/tektoncd/dashboard) in a Kubernetes cluster (e.g., Docker-Desktop)
+This repo assumes you have installed [Tekton Pipelines (v0.9.2)](https://github.com/tektoncd/pipeline) and optionally, [Tekton Dashboard (v0.3.0)](https://github.com/tektoncd/dashboard) in an existing Kubernetes cluster, either another AKS cluster or a local k8s cluster such as _Minikube_, _Kind_ or _Docker-Desktop_ with k8s enabled).

 To create a AKS cluster, follow the steps below:
 1. Clone [this repo](https://github.com/gitops-architecture/aks).